LoopKit/loopdocs/docs/operation/loop/open-loop.md

 ### Open Loop

 Pay attention to the [glucose prediction chart](../loop-settings/displays.md#glucose-chart).
-If you do not understand the predictions, do not enable Closed Loop.
+Practice with the user interface while you manually control your insulin delivery.
+Compare the recommended insulin after entering carbs for a familiar meal.
+If you do not understand the predictions or recommendations, do not enable Closed Loop.
 You may need to adjust settings or learn more about how the app works.
 Loop tries to keep predicted glucose in the Correction Range and, more importantly, above your Glucose Safety Limit (suspend threshold in Loop 2.2.x).

 There's a lot to learn and understand.
-You may need to adjust your settings.
 Typically, new loopers need to adjust (1) Basal Rates and then (2) Insulin Sensitivity Factor (ISF) and finally (3) Carb Ratios (CR).
 Using an algorithm that updates glucose predictions and adjusts insulin delivery every 5 minutes requires accurate settings.
 Entering carbs and absorption time is a new skill that takes time to master.

 **Loop recommends increased insulin dosing as soon as you enter carbs.**